 - Comments to FATF on Revision of Recommendation 8 - April 22, 2016

 - FATF Recommendation 8 Interpretive Note Revision Comments - November 27, 2015

 - Comments to FATF - July 6, 2015

 - Comments to Chinese Government - June 4, 2015

 - Comments on Domestic Regulatory Priorities and International Grantmaking Priorities to IRS Priority Guidance Plan - May 1, 2015

 Foreign Agent Registration Act (FARA):

-FARA which is a disclosure statute requires that any person acting as foreign principal—in a political capacity—has to make public periodic disclosures to the U.S. Department of Justice of their relationship with foreign principals.
-FARA was enacted on 1938.
+FARA, which is a disclosure statute, requires that any person acting as foreign principal—in a political capacity—must make public periodic disclosures to the U.S. Department of Justice of their relationship with foreign principals.
+FARA was enacted in 1938.
 After foreign interference in the past presidential election in the United States, there have been several bills introduced in the U.S. Congress that would strengthen the enforcement capacity of FARA.

-The Council has participated in several coalition meetings with Interaction and the International Center for Not-for Profit Law (ICNL), to go talk with congressional staffers about the need of targeting the broad language of FARA.
-Otherwise the legal and legitimate work that non-profits and foundations do, could be caught within FARA bringing negative consequences to civil society.
+The Council has participated in several coalition meetings with Interaction and the International Center for Not-for Profit Law (ICNL) to discuss with congressional staffers the need to target the broad language of FARA.
+Otherwise, the legal and legitimate work that non-profits and foundations do could be caught within FARA, bringing negative consequences to civil society.

-The Council along with humanitarian and other non-profit organizations signed up an open letter addressed to Congress expressing concern about strengthening the enforcement of FARA - April, 23 2018.
+The Council, along with humanitarian and other non-profit organizations, signed an open letter addressed to Congress expressing concern about strengthening the enforcement of FARA - April, 23 2018.